 Academic Advisement & Information Center

-WHENEVER CLASSES ARE CANCELLED DUE TO INCLEMENT WEATHER, THE AAIC WILL ALSO BE CLOSED.
+WHENEVER CLASSES ARE CANCELLED OR DELAYED DUE TO INCLEMENT WEATHER, THE AAIC WILL ALSO BE CLOSED DURING THOSE TIMES.
 YOU CAN RESCHEDULE YOUR APPOINTMENT USING THE LINK BELOW.

 *Walk-ins are welcome; however, it is best to schedule an appointment